Path-dependency and emergent computing under vectorial driving: SYSTEM AND PHENOMENOLOGY

 \subsubsection{Fold bifurcation}

-To understand the root cause of the non-Abelian and mixed mode response, we follow the evolution of the configurations $\Gamma_1$ and $\Gamma_2$ between strains {starting from $(\varepsilon^M,\varepsilon^M)$ to $(0,\varepsilon^M)$} (Fig.~\ref{fig:fold}a).
-Our data shows that the irreversible transition is associated with a fold bifurcation, and this is confirmed in our numerical model where we can follow both stable and unstable configurations (Fig.~\ref{fig:fold}b).
-As we argue below, this situation exemplifies the central motif that causes path dependencies in multistable materials: On one side of the fold curve, there are two types of configurations (ancestor and sibling).
-Moving across the fold curve, the ancestor vanishes, and the system then jumps to another configuration that we call the descendant.
-Note that while descendant and sibling are smoothly connected, they can be distinguished by the presence of the ancestor, or equivalently, their strain in comparison to the fold transition.
-Hence, three configurations - that we refer to as ancestor, descendant and sibling - are connected by an irreversible (fold) transition from the ancestor to the descendant and a reversible transition between the descendant and sibling (Fig.~\ref{fig:fold}c-d).
+To understand the root cause of the non-Abelian and mixed mode response, we follow the evolution of the configurations $\Gamma_1$ and $\Gamma_2$ between strains {starting from $(\varepsilon^M,\varepsilon^M)$ to $(0,\varepsilon^M)$} (Fig.~\ref{fig:fold}a, Movie~2). {For this two-beam system, it is convenient to represent the configuration by the collective coordinate $x_1+x_2$, where $x_1+x_2<0$ indicates that the system is displaced more to the left, while $x_1+x_2>0$ indicates a displacement more to the right.
+We emphasize, however, that }the presence of collective coordinates {is} not required for our framework, and {is} merely convenient for this specific case.
+Our data shows that the irreversible transition is associated with a {saddle-node, or} fold bifurcation, and this is confirmed in our numerical model where we can follow both stable and unstable configurations (Fig.~\ref{fig:fold}b, Movie~2).

+As we argue below, this situation exemplifies the central motif that causes path dependencies in multistable materials: On one side of the fold {bifurcation}, there are two types of configurations (ancestor and sibling).
+Moving across the bifurcation, the ancestor vanishes, and the system then jumps to another configuration that we call the descendant.
+Note that while descendant and sibling are smoothly connected, they can be distinguished by the presence of the ancestor, or equivalently, their strain in comparison to the fold transition. { In such a triplet, the ancestor can always be identified as the state to which one cannot return.} {Hence, each crossing of a fold singularity is associated with three configurations.
+These }are connected by an irreversible (fold) transition from the ancestor to the descendant and a reversible transition between the descendant and sibling (Fig.~\ref{fig:fold}c-d, Movie~2).